John-Mark01/learning-swift/SOLID.md

 ### O - Open-Closed Principle (OCP)
+**software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification.**
 - By violating OCP, you’re essentially locking yourself into a cycle of repetitive modifications that increase the likelihood of bugs, slow down development, and hurt scalability.

+There is no real way to know when will you change a ceratin part of an entity because you still develop it!, but there are some techniques that can limit the chances of your app breaking because of a change.

+## TODO: //Reflect on OCP More

 ### L - Liskov Substitution Principle (LSP)
 **“Subtypes must be substitutable for their base types.”**